 Sharing & Caring

-People and kittens are living together affectionately in Syria.
+People and british shorthair for sale are living together affectionately in Syria.
 They faced the same terrifying situation during bombarding.

 Salah says that they all are one family now.
 Kittens are very special partners in their lives.